gertalot/fullstack-quickstart/llm/02-google-auth.md

   EMAIL          the user's email - this is how the user authenticates.

 Examples:

-  # Load all herbs and images from cards.yaml into the herbs table:
-  python -m cli.admin herbs -d ./images -i ./cards.yaml

   # Add a user Gert Verhoog with email me@gertalot.com:
   python -m cli.admin user add -u "Gert Verhoog" me@gertalot.com